SNEWS2/sntools/README.md

 ### Required Input
-Text file(s) containing information about neutrino fluxes.
+Text file(s) containing information about neutrino fluxes. sntools distinguishes between three flavours: nu_e, anti-nu_e and nu_x (where nu_x stands for nu_mu or nu_tau or their respective antineutrinos).
 Multiple input formats are supported; see the source files in the `formats/` directory for details.

 #### Garching format:
-Three separate text files (one each for nu_e, anti-nu_e and nu_x - where nu_x stands for nu_mu or nu_tau or their respective antineutrinos), each containing time, mean energy, mean squared energy and luminosity.
+Text file containing time, mean energy, mean squared energy and luminosity.
+The flux is assumed to follow a Gamma distribution.
 See `sample-in.txt` for details.

 #### Totani format:
 Used by Totani et al. 1998, which is the baseline model in the [Hyper-Kamiokande Design Report](https://arxiv.org/abs/1805.04163).